Pacific Internship Programs for Exploring Science

 Welina mai kākou!

 The Pacific Internship Programs for Exploring Science (PIPES) is an undergraduate internship program housed within the Office of Research & Community Partnerships at the University of Hawaiʻi at Hilo.
-Our goals are to (1) foster a community committed to the stewardship of our natural resources in the Pacific and (2) work with a team of host mentors to provide interns with a transformative hands-on learning experience.

 We were extremely humbled by this award and the alumni who presented us with lei and love at the 2019 Hawaiʻi Conservation Conference in July 2019.
 The lei created and presented were given as symbols of the program characteristics and this manaʻo is woven across our program:

 - Koaiʻa form symbolic relationships, they fix nitrogen, making nutrients available to support growth of other plant species.
 We can also think of them as ko’a iʻa.
 A place for fish (interns) to find refuge, to feed, and to grow.

 - ʻAʻaliʻi takes on any challenge and does not waiver, does not backdown. ʻAʻa and liʻi, they fostered our little roots, that have since grown deeper and deeper.

 - Kukui PIPES has served as a beacon for many of us, a bright spot on the horizon showing us the path forward to a better ‘āina and a better self.
 The program, like kukui has thrived in spaces where many others haven’t, growing that space and cultivating it to become abundant.
 This cultivation has occurred both within each intern personally as well as the many organizations and landscapes their reach has touched.